Walking the Dog Has Psychological Benefits For Owners

 Research has shown that dog owners tend to chat more with other people than non-dog walkers.
 Dogs are the perfect excuse for striking up a conversation with a stranger.

-In fact, for people with social anxieties, owning a dog can be beneficial and make it easier to make new friends.
+In fact, for people with social anxieties, owning a dog can make it easier to make new friends and expand social circles – even find new interests.

 Interested in becoming a carer for Holidays4Dogs?
 Follow the link to find out more.